Explore health content from A to Z.

 Sex can be risky for boys as well as girls.
 Remember: every time you have sex with someone, you’re also having sex with all of their past sexual partners.
 So you don’t have to be gay to get AIDS or another STD (sexually transmitted disease) from sex.
 Some birth control (like latex condoms), when used correctly, can only lower, but not erase, these risks.

+No birth control gives 100% protection against pregnancy, no matter how carefully you use it.
 Child care is not just a woman’s problem.
-If your child is born—even if you’re not married to the mother—you may be legally responsible for supporting the child for 18 years.
+If your child is born — even if you’re not married to the mother — you may be legally responsible for supporting the child for 18 years.
 Child support can cost hundreds of dollars a month, so you may have to work instead of (or along with) going to college.
-And you can’t just spend money on yourself.
+And you can’t just spend the money on yourself.

-“It feels great, and besides, I’d know if she had one of those diseases.’’
+“It feels great, and besides, I’d know if she had 1 of those diseases.’’